SandraBotica/Module-18-Challenge/citibike_write_up.md

-## This visualisation aims to inform CitiBike and City Officials about usage of bikes in NYC from April 2021 to March 2023.
+## This visualisation aims to inform CitiBike and City Officials about usage of bikes in NYC from October 2022 to March 2023.

 ### There are 2 parts to this story.